 In addition, the Jewish holiday of Rosh Hashanah (the Jewish New Year) features foods using honey, symbolizing a sweet new year.
 While Honey Cake is a traditional Rosh Hashanah dessert, honey cookies are easy to make and easy to share with friends and family, both near and far.

-I encourage you to bake them with children, all the while talking about where your ingredients come from (I'm looking forward to doing just that with my grandson!).
+I encourage you to bake them with children, all the while talking about where your ingredients come from (I'm looking forward to doing just that with my grandchildren!).
 Then everyone can share in the treat of warm, sweet and spicy honey cookies!

 Recipe Ingredients